 Valday, a town and lake in Novgorod Region, Valdai Hills, Russia – Old Norse vald "power, might, authority" and āi "great-grandfather" (in the sense of an ancestor).

 Volkhov, a river – Old Norse ūlf-r "wolf".
 Previously Volkhv.

-These examples confirm the location of the Urheimat of the Northern Germanic people and also outline a possible way of their migration to Scandinavia.
-According to the toponymy, the northern Germanic people reached Scandinavia not through Finland, but swam acros the Baltic Sea from the mouth of the Daugava River (Western Dvina).
+These examples confirm the location of the Urheimat of the Norsemen and also outline a possible way of their migration to Scandinavia.
+According to the toponymy, the Norsemen reached Scandinavia not through Finland, but swam acros the Baltic Sea from the mouth of the Daugava River (Western Dvina).
 Place names along the banks of this river can mark their way.
-Herewith the northern Germanic people moved to the Daugava in two ways.
+Herewith the Norsemen moved to the Daugava in two ways.
 One of them went through the moderrn-dau city of Minsk and the other did along the Dnieper.
 These paths are clearly visible on the following GoogleMap.

 There are on the map settlements of Scandinavian origin marked in red asterisks.

 Hydronyms are indicated by blue circles and lines.

 Trade route from the Varangians to the Greeks is marked by the

 The path through the city of Minsk is marked by the following place names: